ory/kratos/internal/httpclient/README.md

-# Go API client for kratos
+# Go API client for client

 Documentation for all public and administrative Ory Kratos APIs.
 Public and administrative APIs are exposed on different ports.
 Public APIs can face the public internet without any protection